How to Clean Fuel Injectors at Home

 When finished take the alligator clips off of the injector, peel off the electrical clip and remove the straw.
 Let the injector air dry.

-Lastly, spray the outside of the fuel injector with a degreaser and gently scrub the exterior with a brush to remove any surface grime.
+Finish by cleaning the outside of the injector.
+You can spray the outside of the fuel injector with a degreaser and gently scrub the exterior with a brush to remove any surface grime.
 If you’re using the same o-rings you can dip them in gasoline to keep them from corroding.

 If needed, repeat this process for all of your injectors.